 The linear thermal transmittance ψ (Psi) describes the heat loss associated with junctions and around openings.
-The certificate holder has carried out ψ -value calculations for a wide range of thermally bridged junctions for both new build and refurbishment work to existing dwellings.
-A full listing of ψ -value calculations, along with building details on with calculations are based, are contained within the certificate holders Technical Training manual.
+The Certificate holder has carried out ψ value calculations for a wide range of thermally bridged junctions for both new build and refurbishment work to existing dwellings.
+A full listing of ψ -value calculations, along with AutoCAD building details on with calculations are based, are contained within the Certificate holders Technical Training Documentation.

-Window jambs, door reveals and all building junctions when shown to be equivalent or better than junctions detailed in either, certificate holders Technical Training manual or DoEHLG publication Limiting Thermal Bridging & Air Infiltration - Acceptable Construction Details, then it is acceptable to use the linear thermal transmittance values outline in Table D1-D6 of Appendix D of TGD to Part L of the Building Regulations 1997 to 2014.
+Window jambs, door reveals and all building junctions when shown to be equivalent or better than junctions detailed in either, Certificate holders Technical Training Documentation or DoEHLG publication Limiting Thermal Bridging & Air Infiltration - Acceptable Construction Details, then it is acceptable to use the linear thermal transmittance values outline in Table D1-D6 of Appendix D of TGD to Part L of the Building Regulations 1997 to 2017.
 When all bridged junctions within a building comply with the requirements of Table D1-D6 of appendix D of TGD to Part L, the improved 'y' factor of 0.08 can be entered into the Dwelling Energy Assessment Procedure (DEAP) Building Energy Rating (BER) calculation.

-When either of the above options are shown to be valid, or when the required values cannot be achieved, all relevant details should be recorded on the 'Certificate of Compliance' for that project for use in future BER calculations.
+Where either of the above options are shown to be valid, or when the required values cannot be achieved, all relevant details should be recorded on the 'Certificate of Compliance' for that project for use in future BER calculations.

-Ψ-values for other junctions outside the scope of this certificate should be assessed in accordance with the BRE IP1/06 "Assessing the effects of thermal bridging at junctions and around openings" and BRE Report BR 497 "Conventions for calculating linear thermal transmittance and temperature factors" in accordance with appendix D of TGD to Part L of the Building Regulations 1997 to 2014.
+$^{v}\Psi'$ -values for other junctions outside the scope of this Certificate should be assessed by an NSAI registered Thermal Modeller or equivalent competent person in accordance with the BRE IP1/06 Assessing the effects of thermal bridging at junctions and around openings and BRE Report BR 497 Conventions for calculating linear thermal transmittance and temperature factors.

-The certificate holders approved installation details and published Psi-values can be used to calculate the overall building heat transmission due to thermal bridging or the building y-value for inclusion in DEAP.
+The Certificate holders approved installation details and published Psi-values can be used to calculate the overall building heat transmission due to thermal bridging or the building y-value for inclusion in DEAP.